President Cyril Ramaphosa Was Not Consulted About PKTT Disbandment

 PARLIAMENT, WESTERN CAPE— President Cyril Ramaphosa said he was unhappy that suspended Police Minister Senzo Mchunu did not consult him before he disbanded the Political Killings Task Team (PKTT).
 He made the revelation in his response to Parliament.

-Journalist Xoli Mngambi posted screenshots of the response from Ramaphosa to a question about whether he was informed of Mchunu's decision to disband the Political Killings Task Team.
+Journalist Xoli Mngambi posted screenshots of Ramaphosa's response to a question about whether he had been informed of Mchunu's decision to disband the Political Killings Task Team.
 Ramaphosa said that National Police Commissioner General Fannie Masemola informed him on 1 February 2026 that Mchunu instructed him to disband the PKTT, a decision he disagreed with.

 Ramaphosa said that he met Mchunu on 13 February and quizzed him about the disbandment of the PKTT.
-Mchunu said he had instructed Masemola to disband the Task Team and gave his reasons for doing so.
+Mchunu said he had instructed Masemola to disband the Task Team and provided his reasons.
 The President emphasised that he was dissatisfied that he was not consulted before Mchunu made the call to disband the PKTT.
 He also said that the disbandment was a decision only the National Commissioner could take.
+Ramaphosa also noted that Masemola informed him that the PKTT would not be disbanded and would continue its work.

 PAY ATTENTION: stay informed and follow us on Google News!